cpp-lln-lab/localizer_visual_motion/README.md

 - `expParameters.designSpeeds` is an array `(nr_blocks, numEventsPerBlock) * speedEvent`
 - `expParameters.designFixationTargets` is an array `(nr_blocks, numEventsPerBlock)` showing for each event if it should be accompanied by a target

-### subfun/eyeTracker
-Eyetracker script, still to be debugged.
-Will probably moved in the CPP_PTB package.
-It deals with the calibration (dufault or custom), eye movements recording and saving the files.

-### subfun/wait4Trigger
-Simple functions that counts the triggers sent by the MRI computer to the stimulation computer to sync brain volume recordings and stimulation.